 The Okanagan Lake area is host to numerous swim and triathlon races

 Grant Molyneux (Calgary) and Teresa Seibel (Kamloops)

 Teresa Seibel actively instructs Total Immersion sessions around the province of British Columbia.
-She became a Total Immersion coach 8 years ago after recognizing the need for technique based swim instruction in her sport of Triathlon.
-She is currently a Community Triathlon BC Coach and founder and Race Director for the Kamloops Spring Sprint.
+She became a Total Immersion coach 10 years ago after recognizing the need for technique based swim instruction in her sport of Triathlon.
+She is currently a Community Triathlon BC Coach and founder of the Kamloops Spring Sprint.
 She was the Sport Chair for Triathlon for 2011 Western Canada Summer Games, and is Past President of the Kamloops Triathlon club.
-Teresa is a veteran of 2 Ironmans, 2 Half Ironmans, 5 Marathons, and many short course triathlons, runs and swims.
+Teresa is a veteran of 2 Ironmans, 4 Half Ironmans, 5 Marathons, and many short course triathlons, runs and swims.

 subject to minor revisions